onflow/cadence-lang.org/docs/tutorial/08-marketplace-compose.md

 ---

-Every user who wants to sell an NFT will store an instance of a `SaleCollection` resource in their account storage.
+Every user who wants to sell an NFT will store an instance of a `@SaleCollection` resource in their account storage.

 Time to deploy the marketplace contract: